VitorgsRuffo/Graph-Coloring-Based-Register-Allocation/README.md

 # Graph-Coloring-Based-Register-Allocation
-This is a compilers college assignment that aims to implement a register allocation system using a graph coloring algorithm.
+This is a compilers university assignment that aims to implement a register allocation system using a graph coloring algorithm.